antirez/rax/README.md

     }

 The function `raxNext` returns elements starting from the element sought with `raxSeek`, till the final element of the tree.
-When there are no longer elements, 0 is returned, otherwise the function returns 1.
+When there are no more elements, 0 is returned, otherwise the function returns 1.
 However the function may return 0 when an out of memory condition happens as well: while it attempts to always use the stack, if the tree depth is large or the keys are big the